codersclub/emlog.ml/docs/import2Pro.md

 - Install and enable the plugin
 - Enter the plugin page, fill in the RSS address of WordPress, click Import and wait patiently.

-## Migrating from Typecho to emlog - Method 1
+## Migrating from Typecho to Emlog - Method 1

-You can use the RSS import function of [Toolbox Plug-in] to import Typecho articles and classification data into emlog
+You can use the RSS import function of [Toolbox Plug-in] to import Typecho articles and classification data into Emlog

 [Toolbox plug-in](https://www.emlog.net/plugin/detail/622)